 COLBERT: He said, I had a fantastic time, Stephen.

-COLBERT: I mean if I actually thought I would change the results of the election, I think I would - I would think I was going too far, but I never for the moment thought I would change the results of the results of the election and I think I was right.
+COLBERT: I mean if I actually thought I would change the results of the election, I think I would - I would think I was going too far, but I never for a moment thought I would change the results of the election and I think I was right.

 GROSS: Because you wouldn't get enough votes to make a difference?